Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Simulation Studies

-The left panel of Figure~\ref{fig:sim1} has a boxplot showing the performance of community assignment recovery for the different subgraphs.
+The left panel of Figure~\ref{fig:sim1} is a boxplot demonstrating performance of community recovery for the different subgraphs.
 We chose normalized mutual information between the fitted network's membership profiles and the true membership profiles as the measure of performance \citep{danon2005comparing}.
-For each node, we took its community assignment to be the maximum community in its membership profile.
+For each node, we take its community assignment to be the maximum community in its membership profile. {We show the result for $n=500,5000$ for subgraphs of the original network, using SVI and ARD subgraphs of size $n=500,1000$.}

-Subgraphs formed by ARD with 500 nodes has the best recovery.
-The right panel of Figure~\ref{fig:sim1} plots the average posterior mean of the blockmatrix $B$'s diagonal elements.
-As expected, we see that for the subgraphs formed from random sampling, the estimates have little bias and the standard error decrease as we increase the size of the subgraph.
-ARD incurs similar bias but has drastically smaller standard errors.
-Thus ARD contains much more information about the original graph as it performs just as well as fitting on the entire network.
+The bipartite graphs formed using ARD have excellent recovery, comparable to using the entire network {(SVI($10000$))}.
+Using SVI with subgraphs rather than the full graph struggles to recover the communities well.
+The right panel of Figure~\ref{fig:sim1} plots the average posterior mean of the blockmatrix $B$'s diagonal elements. {We show these for ARD (ARD (500), ARD (1000)) and node subgraphs (SVI (500), SVI (5000)), along with using the entire network (SVI (10000))}.
+As expected, we see that for the subgraphs formed from random sampling, the estimates have little bias and the standard error decrease as we increase the size of the subgraph, although it is still large with even large subgraphs.
+ARD incurs similar bias but has drastically smaller standard errors. {Thus,} ARD contains much more information about the original graph as it performs just as well as fitting on the entire network.
+The small bias of the ARD estimates here is related to the validity of the Poisson approximation, which may not be reasonable for the large subpopulations.